ramoncedeno/bonsaifsms/docs/controllers.md

     - `send(Request $request)`: Handles the logic for sending an SMS message based on request data.

 ### `HealthCheckController`
-- **Purpose**: Provides an endpoint to check the operational status and health of the application.
+- **Purpose**: Provides an API endpoint (`/healthcheck`) to perform a series of comprehensive health checks on various application services (database, cache, filesystem, environment, app key, routes, controllers, Livewire components, Excel library, permissions package, mail service, Bonsaif API, Resend API).
+It returns a JSON response with the status of each check, indicating the overall health of the application.
 - **Key Methods**:
-    - `__invoke()`: Returns a simple status response, indicating the application is running.
+    - `checkAccessibleRoutes()`: Performs checks on various application routes and services.

+### `SmsImportController`
+- **Purpose**: Handles the web interface for SMS import operations.
+While the core import logic resides in `App\Imports\SmsImport`, this controller manages the view and initial request handling for file uploads.
+- **Key Methods**:
+    - `showImportForm()`: Displays the view where users can upload Excel/CSV files for SMS import.

 ### `DashboardController`
 - **Purpose**: Manages the display of the application's main dashboard, often showing summary information or key metrics.